Thiapalm/usbioextender/README.md

 ## Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the CERN-OHL-P license, shall be licensed as above, without any additional terms or conditions.